Erkapos/Cloning-Udemy-Page/README.md

 # wix-clone
  Cloning udemy business landing page to practice design to website with responsive capabilities (landing page only, any button on the page is not functional)

+ You can try it by going to this link ! https://main--cute-muffin-b9e36b.netlify.app/

  The reason why i choose udemy business website is because i'm drawn in by it's minimalistic yet cohorent website with responsive capabilities

  Language used :